 This section introduces information on how to control the autofs service operation, and how to view more debugging information when tuning the automounter operation.

 23.3.1 Controlling the autofs service

 The operation of the autofs service is controlled by systemd.
-The general syntax of the systemctl command for autofs is sudo systemctl SUB_COMMAND autofs where SUB_COMMAND is one of:
+The general syntax of the systemctl command for autofs is where SUB_COMMAND is one of: